 All Collisions End in Static: the Music of Linda Buckley

 I had a dream once in which I found myself locked overnight in a Gothic cathedral and was banging frantically on the heavy wooden doors in an attempt to make myself heard so someone would let me out.
 A few last votive candles had been left unextinguished by the entrance.
 In the flickering light I watched with horror as ghostly choirboys processed up the nave, singing.
 As their voices filled the air they were joined by other invisible sounds, incorporeal voices trapped in the roof spaces.
 I looked up and saw that these ‘voices’ were colours, pulsating clouds of pale pink, scarlet, burnt orange.
-As the music continued I was given to understand that a voice, once lifted in praise, never stops sounding through all eternity: its singing is continuous and its echo need only be reactivated by the voices of the living.
+As the music continued I was given to understand that a voice, once lifted in praise, never stops sounding through all eternity: its singing is continuous and its echo only need be reactivated by the voices of the living.

 If ever someone were to make a film of this dream I know the perfect soundtrack for it: Libera Me, for voices, organ and electronics, composed in 2002 by a then Masters student in Music and Media Technologies at Trinity College Dublin, Linda Buckley.

 Libera Me, its composer says, is based on the interplay of its three elements, chorus, organ and electronics.
 Sometimes the electronics behave like an aural shadow of the acoustic elements, like a ghost choir; at other times they move to the foreground, becoming the dominant force.
 The music (written for Dublin’s St Patrick’s Cathedral) explores the nature of an echoey acoustic environment by playing with reverberation times, and by seeing what happens to sound in the space – the use of four-channel diffusion allows Buckley to lay down paths for the sounds, which trace trajectories in the air as they decay.
-The interplay of human and non-human sound sources unleashes all manner of psychoacoustic effects in the listener’s ear.
+The interplay of human and non-human sources unleashes all manner of psychoacoustic effects in the listener’s ear.
 The cathedral itself helps shape the textures of the music, which are sometimes dense, sometimes spectrally empty.
 Especially striking are the unison downward glissandi in the voices; because it is impossible to synchronise these glissandi precisely, the effect is complex, like watching in slow motion a bucket of nails being emptied out of a tenth-floor window.
 Equally unsettling is the scurrying, convulsive passagework from the organ and its massive tone clusters that billow down the aisles towards us.

 Libera Me was an important work for Buckley, partly because it was the final piece in her Masters portfolio, and partly because it was the piece in which she was finally able to express everything she wanted to say in a single work.
 The Latin text (‘Deliver me, O Lord, from eternal death’), from the Requiem Mass, is heavy stuff – she wanted to write an entire Requiem but was ‘wisely’ talked out of it by her tutor – and such electrifying, death-obsessed music is not quite what one might expect from the cheerful, enthusiastic young woman that wrote it.
 Perhaps a scary Goth lurks beneath her glamorous exterior.

 This, however, is only one dimension of Buckley’s sound world.
 When she returned to the medium of voices with electronics this past autumn in a new work, Fall Approaches [haustid nalgast], written for New Dublin Voices and first heard at a Spatial Music Collective concert in Trinity College Chapel in January 2008, the music she produced could hardly have been more different.
 Fall Approaches is highly serene music filled with deep undercurrents of emotion, which well up and seem several times on the point of flooding out.
 The vocal harmonies are entirely built from the notes of the C major scale, but for the most part without conventional tonal voicings; this makes the sound at once familiar and slightly strange, the strangeness intensified by the eight-channel tape part, which adds subtle ring modulation to the vocal timbre as well as providing brittle, ‘glitchy’ fragments of melody and low bass pulsations.
-The text, by the turn-of-the-last-century Icelandic poet Stefán frá Hvítadal, looks to the coming cold season and the loss of the sun, which will remain for weeks below the horizon, yet takes consolation in the protection of the stars – ‘a light watching over us, hope emerging from the darkness’.
+The text, by the turn-of-the-last-century Icelandic poet Stefán frá Hvitadal, looks to the coming cold season and the loss of the sun, which will remain for weeks below the horizon, yet takes consolation in the protection of the stars – ‘a light watching over us, hope emerging from the darkness’.
 The music is intensely beautiful, almost tearfully so.
 ‘A strange thing about that piece was that I could only work on it when it got dark’, Buckley tells me.
 ‘I wrote it between October and November and if I ever wanted to start work on it in the morning it was almost as if the piece led me, saying “let’s wait until darkness falls!” – so I could only ever really get absorbed in it after about 5pm’.
 Fall Approaches has a sound world characteristic of her, combining pure vocal tones and electronic noise: ‘beauty with a rough edge’.

 This tendency to push her way to the extremes, as though to find out where they are, is characteristic of Buckley’s music and of her personality in general.
 ‘I’m often drawn to extremes’, she tells me, ‘drone/static textures and also hyperactivity… maybe this relates to how I am as a person, very open, very emotive, excited.
 I push myself to the limits and never want to waste a second, but then also need stillness and calm.
 I’m drawn to these things in music also’.
-I’m thinking she means someone like Phill Niblock or Eliane Radigue (for the drone/static textures) and Brian Ferneyhough or Richard Barrett (for the hyperactivity), but the example she actually gives me is from Icelandic post-rockers Sigur Rós – the tenth track, ‘Svo hljótt’, from their album Takk…, which she admires because it ranges all the way ‘from lush drones to huge climaxes’ in a single piece.
-Among her own works, the one that best symbolises this meeting of opposites is all collisions end in static, a 2003 composition for flute, viola, harp and tape co-composed with Keith O’Brien.
+I’m thinking she means someone like Phill Niblock or Eliane Radigue (for the drone/static textures) and Brian Ferneyhough or Richard Barrett (for the hyperactivity), but the example she actually gives is from Icelandic post-rockers Sigur Rós – the tenth track, ‘Svo hljótt’, from their album Takk…, which she admires because it ranges all the way ‘from lush drones to huge climaxes’ in a single piece.
+Among her own works, the one that best symbolises this meeting of opposites is all collisions end in a static, a 2003 composition for flute, viola, harp and tape co-composed with Keith O’Brien.
 The programme note for that piece she now finds quite prophetic, describing as it does a situation where ‘bursts of energy eventually exhaust themselves in a state of enlightened torpor.’
 This is a recurring concern in her music (‘also kinda like my life’).
-Static is the result of too much electrical charge, for example when two objects collide and exchange electrons; a lot of her pieces seem to be related to exploring exchanges of energy, two different things coming together and generating a new condition out of their collision.
+Static is the result of too much electrical charge, for example when two objects collide and exchange electrons; a lot of her pieces seem to be related to exploring exchanges of energy, two different things coming together and generating a new condition out of their collision

 A Love of Music Could Override All That